The 12 Hallmarks of Aging in Dogs, Explained

 Where a Dog Detox Supplement Fits in a Realistic Plan

-A dog detox supplement is best understood as support for normal physiology that helps a dog handle everyday exposures with more resilience.
-It does not replace the liver, kidneys, or emergency care, and it should not be framed as pulling chemicals out of tissues.
-Instead, the practical goal is a smoother baseline: more consistent appetite and stool, fewer “mystery” off days after routine exposures, and better bounce-back after unavoidable contact with irritants.
-This is especially relevant when the exposure pattern is chronic and low-grade rather than a single ingestion event.
+A dog detox supplement is best understood as support for [normal physiology](https://lapetitelabs.com/pages/cellular-health-for-dogs) — it helps a dog handle everyday exposures with more resilience.
+It does not replace the liver, kidneys, or emergency care, and it should never be framed as pulling chemicals out of tissues.
+The realistic goal is a smoother baseline: steadier appetite and stool, fewer 'mystery' off-days after routine exposures, and better bounce-back.
+That matters most when the exposure pattern is chronic and low-grade rather than a single ingestion event.

 Putting It Together: a Layered Plan That Holds Up